 Area payment to crop producers (staring in 2013) - payment per hectare of area planted to grains, pulses, and feed crops.

-Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO.
+Production limits: NO; Variable payment rates: YES; Input constraints: NO. Payment eligibility: Area Payments are included in the GCT for all crops.
+Co-financed from federal and regional budgets.

 Area payment to producers of vegetables and elite potatoes (starting in 2016) - payment per hectare of area planted to crops grown for seeds, including potatoes, vegetables for open air cultivation, maize, sunflower, and sugar beets.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the GCT for vegetables
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payment eligibility: Area Payments are included in the GCT for vegetables

 Compensation for damage from natural disasters: full or partial compensation of crop losses to agricultural producers affected by natural calamities.

-Use of labels: Production and payment limits: NO; Variable payment rates: YES; Input constraints: NO.
+Production limits: NO; Variable payment rates: YES; Input constraints: NO. Payment eligibility: Area Payments are included in the GCT for all crops.
+Co-financed from federal and regional budgets.

 Maintenance of permanent crop plantations (from 2003) - per hectare payment for maintenance of permanent crop plantations.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the GCT for other crops.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payment eligibility: Area Payments are included in the GCT for other crops.
+Co-financed from federal and regional budgets.

 Subsidies for preparing low productive arable lands in northern areas for the fodder crop growing (from 2008) - payments per hectare for fallowing low-productive arable lands in Extreme North areas and areas with similarly difficult growing conditions.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payments are included in the GCT for other crops.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payment eligibility: Area Payments are included in the GCT for other crops.
+Co-financed from federal and regional budgets.

 Payments to producers affected by African Swine Fever for diversification away from pig meat production - payments per head of animal purchased to replace culled swine with other animal types.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

-Payment eligibility: Animal number

-Payments are included in the SCT for Pig meat.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payment eligibility: Animal number Payments are included in the SCT for Pig meat.
+Financed from federal budget.